vespa-engine/sample-apps/album-recommendation/README.md

 1. Click Deploy.
 In the "Deploy to dev" console section, upload _application.zip_ - click Deploy

 1. Click "deployment log" to track the deployment.
-"Installation succeeded!" in the bottom pane indicates success
+    Now is a good time to read [http://cloud.vespa.ai/automated-deployments](automated-deployments), as first time deployments takes a few minutes.
+    Seeing CERTIFICATE_NOT_READY / PARENT_HOST_NOT_READY / LOAD_BALANCER_NOT_READY is normal.
+    The endpoint URL is printed in the _Install application_ section when the deployment is successful - copy this for the next step.

 1. Click "Instances" at the top, then "endpoints".
 Try the endpoint to validate it is up:
     ```sh